danielpalme/ReportGenerator/README.md

 ## License
 - ReportGenerator is licensed under the [Apache License, Version 2.0](https://opensource.org/licenses/Apache-2.0)
-- You can support the project by becoming a sponsor.
+- You can support the project by buying a [PRO license](https://reportgenerator.io/pro) or by becoming a [GitHub sponsor](https://github.com/sponsors/danielpalme).
 Sponsors have exclusive access to [additional features](https://reportgenerator.io/pro).

 ## Getting started
 *ReportGenerator* is a commandline tool which works with full .NET Framework and .NET Core.